kittywitch/kittywitch/README.md

 a work in progress site to replace the jekyll-based static site: [kittywitch/website](https://github.com/kittywitch/website).

+i intend to have:

+* blogging / documentation of work using markdown / public notes (i would like to write about NixOS stuff)
+* taskwarrior export display (pre-existing solutions for this seem meh, i use the perl script at the moment)
+* maybe some file directory listing features for archiving neat stuff i come across

 ### [kittywitch/rustyline#inputrc](https://github.com/kittywitch/rustyline/tree/inputrc) (rust)

 a port of the inputrc handling from [murarth/linefeed](https://github.com/murarth/linefeed) to [kkawakam/rustyline](https://github.com/kkawakam/rustyline).